 After leaving MGM in 1945, she took the daring, nearly unheard-of step of creating her own film-production company.
 In 1954 she produced the DeMille-style epic The Loves of Three Queens in Italy.
 Lamarr played all three lead roles in a story about beauty standing in the way of love for the great women of history.
 She spent millions of dollars of her own money to finance the film, but it never found a U.S. distributor, and she was left broke.

 Although she had raised millions for the American war effort, she was not yet a U.S. citizen.
 A short time later her patent for her frequency-hopping invention was seized by the U.S. government as the property of an “enemy alien.”
 Her innovation would later be widely adopted by the U.S. military and eventually form the basis for the Wi-Fi, GPS and Bluetooth technologies that we use today.
 Lamarr never received a penny nor any official recognition for her invention.

-From director Alexandra Dean, and part of the American Masters series on PBS, the engaging and poignant film Bombshell: The Hedy Lamarr Story, is now streaming on Netflix.
+From director Alexandra Dean, and part of the American Masters series on PBS, the engaging and poignant film Bombshell: The Hedy Lamarr Story, is now streaming on Amazon Prime.

 If you enjoyed this article, please PayPal or Venmo us $1 or more.
 Your support allows Moresby Press to continue covering the arts.